Banner

 A corrupt OST file can cause Outlook to crash or freeze, preventing you from accessing your important email and other data.
 Besides, it causes a lot of unwanted errors that have listed as follows:

-• Cannot open the Outlook data file.
+• You will not be able to pen the Outlook data file.

-• Corrupted contacts and calendar entries
+• Corrupted contacts and calendar entries also signify corruption.

 • Outlook fails to start and displays an error message.